Indonesia’s Competent Person

 - Adequate educational background

-- For the current minimum education S1 Earth Science
+- For now the minimum education S1 (Bachelor) of Earth Science

 - CPI Reporting of Exploration Results